 — Published: December 2011

-Most gelcoat blisters will never be more than a cosmetic concern, particularly if they're treated rather than ignored
+Gelcoat blisters wouldn't be more than a cosmetic concern, if they're treated and not ignored

 Surface gelcoat scratches can be buffed with polishing compound, and deeper scratches can be filled

 The number of boats that develop serious blister problems is extremely small

 1. Grind out the cracked surfaces with a dremel.

 2. Apply gelcoat with a putty knife or plastic spreader.